sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/js-arrays/README.md

 # JavaScript: Arrays

-Let's say you have a shopping list:
+You have a shopping list:

 ```js
 const item1 = "Apple"